wyne/stackmob-javascript-examples/README.md

 Included are examples housed in each respective folder.

-There is also the StackMob Local Development Server (stackmobserver.py) included for testing your application locally.
+There is also the StackMob Web Server (stackmobserver.py) included for testing your application locally.

 # Running the Examples